Christian revival

-Christian revival is defined as "a period of unusual blessing and activity in the life of the Christian Church".
+A Christian revival is a period of intensified religious activity within churches that can influence communities on a local, national, or global scale.
+From a Christian perspective, it has been described as "a period of unusual blessing and activity in the life of the Christian Church".
 Proponents view revivals as the restoration of the Church to a vital and fervent relationship with God after a period of moral decline, instigated by God, as opposed to an evangelistic campaign.

+Historically, Christian revivals have generated lasting institutional and theological change.
+They have frequently given rise to new traditions or denominations; for example, Methodism emerged from the Church of England during the Evangelical Revival (or Great Awakening) of the 18th century.
+Revivals may also stimulate missionary expansion, and renewed patterns of worship and piety within existing churches.

 Revivals within modern church history

 Within Christian studies the concept of revival is derived from biblical narratives of national decline and restoration during the history of the Israelites.
-In particular, narrative accounts of the Kingdoms of Israel and Judah emphasise periods of national decline and revival associated with the rule of respectively wicked or righteous kings.
+In particular, narrative accounts of the Kingdoms of Israel and Judah emphasise periods of national decline and revival associated with the rule of wicked or righteous kings, respectively.
 Josiah is notable within this biblical narrative as a figure who reinstituted temple worship of Yahweh while destroying pagan worship.
-Within modern church history, church historians have identified and debated the effects of various national revivals within the history of the US and other countries.
+Within modern church history, church historians have identified and debated the effects of various national revivals in the history of the US and other countries.
 During the 18th and 19th centuries, American society experienced a number of "Awakenings" around the years 1727, 1792, 1830, 1857 and 1882.
-More recent revivals in the 20th century include the 1904–1905 Welsh Revival, 1906 (Azusa Street Revival), 1930s (Balokole), 1970s (Jesus people), 1971 Bario Revival and 1909 Chile Revival which spread in the Americas, Africa, and Asia among Protestants and Catholics.
+More recent revivals in the 20th century include the 1904–1905 Welsh Revival, 1906 (Azusa Street Revival), 1930s (Balokole), 1970s (Jesus people), 1971 Bario Revival and 1909 Chile Revival which spread in the Americas, Africa, and Asia among both Protestants and Catholics.